Table of Contents[Hide][Show]

 We love Trello for managing our blog content calendar, but it took us a while to find the best way for our team to manage content.

 We have used Basecamp for years to manage client projects, and it works great for that.
-But as we began to think more about content and ramp up our blog post output, we struggled to put a systematic workflow in place with Basecamp.
-It felt too hard to get a holistic view of everything we had going on at one time.
+But as we began to think more about content and ramp up our content production, we struggled to put a systematic workflow in place with Basecamp.
+It felt too hard to get a holistic view of everything we had going on.

 Then, I attended a webinar on content strategy and the host mentioned Trello.
 She also shared a content strategy Trello board with all of us attendees.
 I was intrigued and began to play around with the tool.
-I started with a board for planning out a guide we were creating at the time, How to Start Blogging.
+I started with a board for some specific content planning—a guide called, How to Start Blogging.

 I realized very quickly that this is what I had been looking for.
 I was able to create a workflow and move things around so it was clear at what stage in our editorial process content was and what still needed to be done.